david8862/tf-keras-speech-commands/README.md

                         output path to save predict result, default=None
 ```

+Some pretrained models could be found in [Releases](https://github.com/david8862/tf-keras-speech-commands/releases)

 ### Demo
-Run live demo with trained model on streaming audio from microphone.
+Run live demo with trained model on streaming audio from microphone or on wav audio file.
 This would be more effictive to verify model performance in real world:

 [listen.py](https://github.com/david8862/tf-keras-speech-commands/blob/master/listen.py)